FlyingDomotic/FF_SmsServerDomoticz/README.md

 This python code reads all SMS received by a (FF) SMS server.
 If first command's word is equal to a given prefix, rest of command is analyzed as a valid command.
 Errors during analysis are returned as SMS to command's sender.
 If no errors, command is sent to Domoticz and result sent back to sender, still by SMS.

 Ce code python lit les SMS reçus par un serveur (FF) SMS.
-Si le premier mot de la commande est égal à un prefixe donné, le reste de la commande est analysée.
+Si le premier mot de la commande est égal à un préfixe donné, le reste de la commande est analysée.
 Les erreurs sont renvoyées à l'expéditeur par SMS.
 Si la commande est ccorecte, elle est envoyée à Domoticz, et le résultat est retourné à l'expéditeur, toujours par SMS.

 ## Note
 There are 2 versions of this code: